XianJinLau/semiconductor-yield-analysis/README.md

 ---
 ## Dataset

-> **Dataset note:** This is a simulated dataset generated for analytical practice.
-Yield values have been scaled to create analytical variance; real production targets typically range 80–95%.
+> **Dataset note:** This dataset were found on Kaggle and used for analytical practice only.
 All process parameter names, tool IDs, column structures, and process flow conventions reflect real semiconductor manufacturing practice.